MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-set.md

 - Identical processor hardware is needed for all member servers for live migration between member clusters to occur; otherwise, you must select **CPU Processor Compatibility** in virtual machines settings.

-- Cluster set VMs must be manually live-migrated across clusters - they cannot automatically failover.
+- Cluster set VMs must be manually live-migrated across clusters - they can't automatically fail over.

 - Storage Replica must be used between member clusters to realize storage resiliency to cluster failures.
 When using SR, bear in mind that namespace storage UNC paths will not change automatically on SR failover to the replica target cluster.

-- Storage Spaces Direct does not function across member clusters in a cluster set.
+- Storage Spaces Direct doesn't function across member clusters in a cluster set.
 Rather, Storage Spaces Direct applies to a single cluster, with each cluster having its own storage pool.

 ## Architecture